rifkyzena/rifkyzena/README.md

 # "When the music plays, the sun shall stay."

-- 👀 I’m interested in Data Analytics, Software Testing, and Indie Game Development
+- 👀 I’m interested in Data Analytics, Software Testing, Web Development, and Indie Game Development
 - 🌱 I have finished my computer science studies and will be graduating on November 2024
 - 📫 How to reach me --> Discord: bloody_caltrop